brescia123/fg-api-connector/README.md

-# Fanta Genius API Connector
+# Fanta Genius API Proxy

-A nodejs "connector" between the Kimono web crawler and the Firebase fanta-genius APIs
+A nodejs server used as a proxy between the Kimono web crawler and the Firebase fanta-genius APIs